 The 18-month curriculum totals 88 semester credit hours.
 The didactic portion comprises 36 courses (59 credit hours representing over 700 hours of classroom instruction), 9 clinical rotations (29 credit hours representing more than 3,900 clinical training hours in academic hospitals), and a research project.
 Midterm and final board examinations, including both written and oral evaluation, are based on the standards set by the Accreditation Council for Graduate Medical Education (ACGME).

 The curriculum includes the following courses and clinical rotations scheduled in two phases:

 PHASE I-1st 6 months

-MCO 6201 Biomechanics of Fractures Fixation and Classification of Fractures MCO 6202 The Multiply-Injured Patient with Musculoskeletal Injuries and Anesthetic Care of the Trauma Patient
+MCO 6201 Biomechanics of Fractures Fixation and Classification of and Anesthetic Care of the Trauma Patient